!Header Logo

 February 1 2024

 Love often permeates February, particularly with Valentine’s Day approaching, filling stores with romantic embellishments like flowers and chocolates.
 Yet, for pets, the spotlight shifts to prevention: Prevent A Litter Month, Spay/Neuter Month, and Feline Fix By Five Month.
 These initiatives converge on one overarching goal: reducing the prevalence of unwanted litters among puppies and kittens.
+As we focus on these important topics, it’s also a good time to reflect on our pets’ experiences over the past year.
+You might find Fluffy’s Year In Review interesting for a light-hearted look at a cat’s perspective.
 A local McHenry, IL veterinarian lends insights into this pressing matter, contributing valuable perspectives.

 What Age Is Appropriate for Spaying or Neutering a Kitten?